Weak Approximation for Low Degree del Pezzo Surfaces: The Proof of the Main Theorem

 {\bf Step 2: Moving sections out of $E_0$}.

+From the last step, we know there always exists a section $C$ meeting $T_c$ in $E_0$.
 In this step, we show that for any component $E_i$ of $T_c$, there is a section which meets $E_i$.

-Let $C_1$ (resp. $C_2$) be a curve in $E_0$ meeting $R_1$ (resp. $R_2$) transversally at one point and contains the point where $C$ meets $E_0$.
+Let $C_1$ (resp. $C_2$) be a curve in $E_0$ which meets $R_1$ (resp. $R_2$) transversally at one point and contains the point $C\cap E_0$.
 The existence of $C_1$ and $C_2$ is proved in (\ref{au}).
-Gluing the curves together, a similar computation shows that we can smooth it.
-Then the computation of the intersection number shows that the smoothing curve is a section meeting $E_1$.
+Gluing the curves together, a similar computation to the one in Step 1 using \eqref{smoothing} shows that we can smooth it.
+Then the computation of the intersection number shows that the smoothing curve is a section meeting $E_1$ (resp. $E_2$).
+The configuration is illustrated in Figure 5.

 {\bf Step 3: Moving sections in the same component}